 Administration.
-The compensation committee of the board of directors will administer the Stock Purchase Plan.
+The compensation committee of the Board administers the Stock Purchase Plan.
 The Stock Purchase Plan provides a means by which employees may purchase our common stock.
 We will implement the Stock Purchase Plan by offering to our eligible employees the right to purchase shares of common stock.
-Under the Stock Purchase Plan, we will conduct consecutive sixmonth offerings with a new offering commencing January 1 and July 1 of each year.
+Under the Stock Purchase Plan, we will conduct consecutive six-month offerings with a new offering commencing October 1 and April 1 of each year.
 The offerings will continue until the Stock Purchase Plan is terminated or until the shares reserved for issuance under the plan have been issued.